kvarak/dnd/docs/_Classes/sorcerer.md

 | 6 | You care very deeply for young children, and often try to help in protecting them.

 ### Spider Movement
-At 1st level, your familiarity with spiders has allowed you to communicate with them.
-You ignore movement restrictions caused by webbing.
-You also are able to speak to spiders as if under the *speak with animals* spell.
+Your familiarity with spiders allows you to communicate with them as if under the *speak with animals* spell.
+Additionally you ignore movement restrictions caused by webbing.

 ### Vicious Constitution
-Beginning at 1st level, you have become accustomed to the venom within a spider’s fangs, and can even use it yourself.
+You have become accustomed to the venom within a spider’s fangs and can even use it yourself.
 You have advantage on Constitution saving throws against poison.
 You also learn the *poison spray* or *venom strike* cantrip.

 Additionally, your gender lends you additional benefits.
 If you are a female, you count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.
-If you are a male, your movement speed increases by 5 feet.
+If you are a male, your movement speed increases by 5 ft.
 If your character has no gender, then you may choose between these two.

 ### Web Familiarity
-By 6th level, you have become adept at moving like a spider.
-You gain a climbing speed equal to your walking speed, and you can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
+You have become adept at moving like a spider.
+You gain a climbing speed equal to your walking speed and you can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

 Additionally, you are now able to call upon your spider allies to aid you.
 As an ***action***, you can spend 2 sorcery points to cast *conjure animals*, though you are only able to summon giant wolf spiders, swarm of spiders, or giant spiders.

 ### Heightened Webbing
-At 14th level, you have heightened your webbing skills.
-While in contact with a web, you know the exact location of any other creature in contact with the same web, and your movement speed is doubled when moving on webs.
+You have heightened your webbing skills.
+While in contact with a web, you know the exact location of any other creature in contact with the same web and your movement speed is doubled when moving on webs.

 Additionally, as a ***reaction*** to falling, you can shoot a strand of webbing towards a wall or ceiling to stop you from falling.
-This webbing has a maximum range of 100 feet, and can withstand up to 200 lbs of weight before the web breaks.
-You can climb up this web with a climbing speed equal to your movement speed.
+This webbing has a maximum range of 100 ft and can withstand up to 200 lbs of weight before it breaks.

 ### Den of the Widow
-By 18th level, your spider-like constitution has granted you immunity to the poisoned condition.
+Your spider-like constitution has granted you immunity to the poisoned condition.
 You also gain the ability to transform any area into your domain.
-As an ***action***, you can spend 6 sorcery points to devour a small spider, then spew forth from your throat large amounts of webbing, which works as if you cast the spell web.
-However, the spell has the following changes:
+As an ***action***, you can spend 6 sorcery points to devour a small spider, then spew forth from your throat large amounts of webbing, which works as if you cast the spell *web* with the following changes:
-* The spell’s range covers that of a 90 foot cube.
+* The spell’s range covers that of a 90 ft cube.
 * The webbing has resistance to fire damage.
 * The spell does not require concentration.
-* While moving on this webbing, you and any spiders you summon have their movement speed increased by 10 feet.
+* While moving on this webbing, you and any spiders you summon have their movement speed increased by 10 ft.
 * The webbing lasts for 1 minute, at which point the webbing wilts away.